 Is there always music?
 Is it always jazz?
 What if I just don’t “get” jazz?

-Every night that we are open, there is music on our stage.
-Typically, our sets run from 7:00pm to 8:30pm and 9pm to 10:30pm.
-Fridays and Saturdays late night bands are 11:00pm to 12:30pm.
-Occasionally we have national artists, special menu events, private parties, and holidays that change these times, so it’s always best to check our live music calendar when making your reservations.
+Nocturne is open for service weekly, Tuesday through Saturday and there is live music on our stage each night we are open.
+Typically, sets run from 7:00pm to 8:30pm and 9pm to 10:30pm.
+Fridays and Saturdays feature free late night sets from 11:00pm to 12:30pm.
+Occasionally we feature national artists, special menu events, private parties, and holidays that can change our standard set times, so it’s always best to check our live music calendar when making your reservations.

 Do you allow children?